parth-saraiya/Analysing-Health-Inspection-Data-around-PG-County-Maryland-using-Pandas-and-Visualisation/README.md

+## NOTE:- Download HTML file to view the project!!
 # Analysing-Health-Inspection-Data-around-PG-County-Maryland-using-Pandas-and-Visualisation

 We will be examining data from health inspections for restaurants, nursing homes, and schools in Prince George's County.